ITensor/ITensors.jl/docs/src/UpgradeGuide_0.1_to_0.2.md

 In addition, we have moved development of NDTensors.jl into ITensors.jl to simplify the development process until NDTensors is more stable and can be a standalone package.
 Again, see below for more details.

-For a more comprehensive list of changes, see the [change log](https://github.com/ITensor/ITensors.jl/blob/main/NEWS.md) and the [commit history on Github](https://github.com/ITensor/ITensors.jl/commits/main).
+For a more comprehensive list of changes, see the [commit history on Github](https://github.com/ITensor/ITensors.jl/commits/main).

 If you have issues upgrading, please reach out by [raising an issue on Github](https://github.com/ITensor/ITensors.jl/issues/new) or asking a question on the [ITensor support forum](http://itensor.org/support/).